 - Viktoras Kulvinskas agreed with Dr. Wigmore, adding that his testing method revealed that once a portion of food is dried, the temperature of the food could go as high as 150 degrees before the enzymes were destroyed.

 Well, you can see where the confusion started and where the inaccurate beliefs about the 105ºF air temperature came from.
 Who would argue with Dr. Ann or Victor?
 The problem is, her 105-degree advice was directed to the “forgetful” raw foodist, and Victor basically agreed with Dr. Ann in her advice to non-forgetful foodists.

 Today, we know we can dry food at temperatures that far exceed 105 degrees.
-In fact, I personally have been able to sprout all of a sample seeds, grains and nuts that I had soaked for several hours and dehydrated for 4 hours at 120 degrees.
+In fact, I personally have been able to sprout all of a sample of seeds, grains, and nuts that I had soaked for several hours and dehydrated for 4 hours at 120 degrees.
 Try it yourself, and you will see how powerful life-giving enzymes are.
 My experiment proves the enzymes were still active.
-Otherwise, my nuts, seeds and grains would not have sprouted.
+Otherwise, my nuts, seeds, and grains would not have sprouted.

 What Some of the Experts Say About Heat and Enzyme Destruction

 - Dr. Edward Howell, in his book Enzyme Nutrition, showed that prolonged temperatures over 118ºF will destroy enzymes.